;

 High performance

-Optimized vector computations and just-in-time Numba compilation mean Starsim achieves C++ speeds from pure Python.
+Array computations and just-in-time compilation mean Starsim achieves C++ speeds from pure Python.
+Starsim runs on laptops, not supercomputers, via either R or Python.

 Easy to use